adambraimbridge/public-brands-api/README.md

 * [Build and publish to forge](http://ftjen10085-lvpr-uk-p:8181/job/public-brands-api-build)
 * [Deploy to test or production](http://ftjen10085-lvpr-uk-p:8181/job/public-brands-api-deploy)

+## Runbook
+Information about the service can be found in the (public-brands-api runbook)[https://sites.google.com/a/ft.com/ft-technology-service-transition/home/run-book-library/public-brands-api]

 ## Installation & running locally
 * You will need to load some data, see [Brands RW API](https://github.com/Financial-Times/brands-rw-neo4j) for help with that